-Emma's silence has been inferred to mean she was ignorant of the commandment to restore Celestial Marriage and teach plural marriage.
-However Emma's silence does not necessarily imply lack of knowledge.
+Emma's silence has been interpreted as ignorance of the commandment to restore Celestial marriage and teach plural marriage.
+However Emma's silence does not necessarily confirm lack of knowledge.

-Initially, the practice was so secretive that there are no contemporary documents at all.
+The practice was initially so secretive that there are no contemporary documents at all.
 Emma would have learned in Kirtland how devastating it could be when she complained to even a trusted intimate (Oliver Cowdery).
-In Kirtland Emma was angered by finding Joseph alone with Fanny Alger, though it is not certain Emma's anger was caused by intimacy between the two.
-Oliver inferred from Emma's anger that Joseph was engaging in an illicit affair.
-The subsequent alienation between Oliver Cowdery and the Church contributed to apostasy at Kirtland and the Missouri troubles.
+Emma had been angered to find Joseph alone with Fanny Alger in Kirtland, Ohio.
+Oliver inferred from Emma's anger that Joseph's relationship with Fanny Alger was a tawdry affair.
+But it is not certain Emma's anger was caused by intimacy between Fanny and Joseph.
+Even so, the subsequent alienation between Oliver Cowdery and the Church contributed to apostasy at Kirtland and lethal violence in Missouri.